Conscientious objector: Israel

 All Israeli citizens and permanent residents are liable to military service.
 However, the Ministry of Defense has used its discretion under article 36 of this law to automatically exempt all non-Jewish women and all Arab men, except for the Druze, from military service ever since Israel was established.
 Israeli Arabs may volunteer to perform military service, but very few do so (except among the Bedouin population of Israel).

 In discussing the status of the armed forces shortly after the founding of the State of Israel, representatives of orthodox religious parties argued that yeshiva students should be exempt from military service.
 This derives from the Jewish tradition that if a man wants to dedicate his life to religious study, society must allow him to do so.
-The request of orthodox political parties to 'prevent neglect of studying the Torah' was granted by the authorities.
+The request of orthodox political parties to "prevent neglect of studying the Torah" was granted by the authorities.
 But in recent years this exemption practice has become the subject of debate in Israeli society, as the absolute and the relative numbers of the men who received this exemption rose sharply.
 In 2012, the Israeli Supreme Court ruled in the case of Ressler et al. v.
 The Knesset et al.. that the blanket exemption granted to ultra-Orthodox yeshiva students was ultra vires the authority of the Minister of Defence, and that it violated Basic Law: Human Dignity and Liberty and was, therefore, unconstitutional.

 As for conscientious objection, in 2002, in the case of David Zonschein et al. v.
 Military Advocate General et al., the Supreme Court reiterated its position that selective conscientious objection was not permitted, adding that conscientious objection could only be recognized in cases of general objection to military service.

 Women can claim exemption from military service on grounds of conscience under arts.
 39 (c) and 40 of the Defense Service Law, according to which religious reasons can be grounds for exemption.

 Italy

 Until 2004 conscription was mandatory to all able-bodied Italian males.
 Those who were born in the last months of the year typically used to serve in the Navy, unless judged unable for ship service (in this case they could be sent back to Army or Air Force).
 Until 1972, objectors were considered as traitors and tried by a military tribunal; after 1972, objectors could choose an alternative civilian service, which was eight months longer than standard military service (fifteen months, then twelve, as for Army and Air Force, 24 months, then eighteen, then twelve as for the Navy).
 Since such length was judged too punitive, an arrangement was made to make the civilian service as long as the military service.
-Since 2004, Italian males no longer need to object because military service has been turned into volunteer for both males and females.
+Since 2004, Italian males no longer need to object because military service has been turned into volunteer for both men and women.